The float64 operation converts a single input value to a 64-bit IEEE-754

 [ $destination ] float64 value

-Exactly one operand must follow float64
+Exactly one operand must follow float64.
+Writing float64 with no

-operand is shorthand for float64 _
+operand is shorthand for float64 _.

 Convert an integer literal: